Disclosure and barring – protecting children and vulnerable adults

 The individual concerned will be told why and will be able to have their say.
 If barred, an individual may be able to appeal, depending on the circumstances.

-What to do if you think someone shouldn’t be working with vulnerable groups
+If you think someone shouldn’t be working with vulnerable groups

 If you’re an employer and you have removed one of your staff, or you would have done so had the person not left, because you think that they have harmed or may harm a child or vulnerable adult, the law says you must tell the DBS.